Private, In-Home Tutoring in Westminster, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Westminster students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Westminster, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Ashburnham-Westminster Regional School District serves almost 2,400 students from grades K-12 in the towns of Westminster and Ashburnham.
 The district follows the Massachusetts Curriculum Frameworks which have been developed to explain the learning expectations within each subject at each grade level.
 The frameworks do not prescribe how a teacher must teach an objective, but instead emphasizes the knowledge and critical thinking skills they should be developing in their students.
 By high school, students are expected to increase their independence in their coursework and conduct original scholarship and become involved in career or interest-based electives.